lichen-community-systems/Flocking/README.md

         }
     }

-The SynthGraphDef format will be simplified in upcoming releases.
+The SynthDef format will be simplified in upcoming releases.

 Compatibility
 -------------